mrobson/openstackupi-openshift/README.md

 INFO Install complete!
 INFO To access the cluster as the system:admin user when using 'oc', run 'export KUBECONFIG=/path/to/openstackupi-openshift/installer/auth/kubeconfig'
-INFO Access the OpenShift web-console here: https://console-openshift-console.apps.mrobson.mattshift.lab INFO Login to the console with user: kubeadmin, password: 5stqA-mfRPK-HxLd9-orSCA
+INFO Access the OpenShift web-console here: https://console-openshift-console.apps.mrobson.mattshift.lab INFO Login to the console with user: kubeadmin, password: <password>
 ```